acmiyaguchi/acmiyaguchi.me/blog/_posts/2021-01-26-gpuactive-backfill.md

   AND error_message LIKE '%GPUActive%'
 ```

-We also need to update the error table with any errors that occurred during
+Finally, we update the production errors with new errors generated from the
-the backfill (requires ops-level permissions):
+backfill process.

 ```
 bq cp --append_table \